 Create a new pool with log (ZIL)

-It is possible to use a dedicated cache drive partition to increase the performance (SSD).
+It is possible to use a dedicated cache drive partition to increase the write performance (use SSDs).
 For <device>, you can use multiple devices, as is shown in "Create a new pool with RAID".